kkmillan29/processcsvapp/README.md

-# Flask CSV Processor
+# ProcessCSVApp

-This Flask application provides an endpoint to process CSV data using PySpark.
+ProcessCSVApp is a Flask application that provides an endpoint to process CSV data using PySpark.
 It includes functions to create a unique folder for storing processed data, determine if a given input is a URL or a local file path, download a file from a URL and save it locally, process a CSV file using PySpark, and save the cleaned data and a summary.
-The main endpoint ("/processcsv") receives CSV data processing requests.
+The main endpoint (`/processcsv`) receives CSV data processing requests.

 ## Table of Contents